05nelsonm/kmp-tor/RELEASING.md

 ### Linux

-- Ensure java version is greater than or equal to 11
+- Ensure java version is greater than or equal to 17 (required for Android)
 ```bash
 java --version
 ```